ms1963/SudokuSolverAndGenerator/README.md

 whatif.py is responsible for letting the user experiment with What-if scenarios, should the solver not be able to solve a puzzle.

 board.py comprises all functionality to manage and access the board storage.

+___strategy.py: implementation of a single occupation or influence strategy.